How to Compare Casinos Beyond Bonus Size in 2026

 Casino player journey after deposit showing bonus use, gameplay, withdrawal request, KYC review, and final payout

-For that reason, CasinoIndex gives strong weight to how withdrawals and approval checks shape the real casino experience.
+For that reason, CasinoIndex gives strong weight to why withdrawals matter more than bonus size.

 A bonus is potential value.